stephenscript/clear-glass/README.md

 - The Clear Glass extension removes aggressive tactics to obstruct use of the site

-## Websites included in this extension:
+## Websites included in this extension

 - Glassdoor.com
 - Teamblind.com